Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 Could property prices jump again in Phnom Penh as of 2026?

-As of early 2026, the likelihood of a significant price surge in Phnom Penh within the next 12 months is low to medium, because the market is still absorbing existing supply and credit conditions remain cautious.
+As of 2026, the likelihood of a renewed broad price surge in Phnom Penh within the next 12 months is low, because supply is still heavy and buyers are still cautious.

 Please also note that we regularly publish and update real estate price forecasts for Phnom Penh here.